zac-vh/zac-vh.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-**Light** is a unique physical system that naturally exhibits the features of quantum mechanics—interference, entanglement, and nonclassical correlations.
-It also plays a central role in quantum technologies, from long-distance communication through optical fibers to the development of photonic quantum computers.
+**Light** is a unique physical system that naturally exhibits the features of quantum mechanics—interference, entanglement, and other nonclassical correlations—while serving as a central platform for quantum technologies, from optical communication to photonic quantum computing.
+The **quantum phase space** provides a natural setting for describing light, where its statistical and wave-like aspects unfold within a unified geometric structure that makes quantum behavior tangible. **Information theory** extends this perspective by quantifying uncertainty, coherence, and correlations, bringing conceptual and operational precision to our understanding of quantum phenomena.

-The **quantum phase space** provides an elegant way to describe and visualize these phenomena.
-It treats all quadratures equally and allows quantum states, measurements, and evolutions to be expressed in a unified geometric framework.
-Negativities in phase-space distributions, for instance, offer a direct glimpse into the nonclassical nature of light.

-**Information theory** brings yet another layer of insight.
-By quantifying uncertainty, coherence, and correlations, it helps reformulate key quantum concepts in precise, operational terms.
-At the intersection of information theory and phase-space methods lies a rich perspective on what makes a system truly quantum.